-The Champion of Champions final will be contested between Judd Trump and Neil Robertson at the Ricoh Arena in Coventry on Sunday.
+The Champion of Champions title decider will be contested between Judd Trump and Neil Robertson at the Ricoh Arena in Coventry on Sunday.

 Trump extended his winning streak to ten matches with a hard-fought 6-4 victory over Mark Allen on Saturday after Robertson had previously edged defending champion Ronnie O’Sullivan 6-5 the day before.

 In a pair of entertaining affairs, both players needed to come from behind in order to set up their showdown for glory.

 In Robertson’s case, the Australian powered in timely contributions of 135 and 90 in the last two frames to deny O’Sullivan a sixth Champion of Champions appearance in the last two.